xCeLeSx/tewnty20-before-after-block/README.md

 This extensions add block to Gutenberg Editor.

-To install it add in ttwenty.php below code:
+To install it add in end of file ttwenty.php below code:
 ```
 include_once('blocks/before-after-block.php');
 ```

 And upload files from catalog - **blocks**.

-At this moment we must place image ID manual.
+At this moment we must place image ID manualy.
 I'm working to implement MediaUpload function.